shaik1002/biggitlabbomb/doc/ci/environments/incremental_rollouts.md

 With this technique there are two deployments ("blue" and "green", but any naming can be used).
 Only one of these deployments is live at any given time, except during an incremental rollout.

-For example, your blue deployment can be active on production, while the green deployment is "live" for testing, but not deployed to production.
+For example, your blue deployment can be currently active on production, while the green deployment is "live" for testing, but not deployed to production.
 If issues are found, the green deployment can be updated without affecting the production deployment (currently blue).
 If testing finds no issues, you switch production to the green